-Attached to this Staff Report is a copy of the Zoning Ordinance, with the changes marked in red and annotated with comments, including many sections struck through and new sections added.
-It was important to Staff that the Planning Commission see the proposed amendments in the context of the rest of the Zoning Ordinance, what sections will be retained and what sections are replaced.
+Attached to this Staff Report is a copy of the Zoning Ordinance, with the changes marked in red, including sections to be removed struck through and new sections added.
+The alterations made based on public feedback to date are marked in blue.
+It was important to Staff that the Planning Commission see the proposed amendments in the context of the rest of the Zoning Ordinance, what sections will be retained, what sections removed, and what sections replaced.
 This makes for a lengthy Attachment; Staff will walk through the changes at the meeting.

-A few formatting errors exist in the document, including changes in font and text size and losing the header and footer, apologies.
-These will be corrected in the Public Hearing Draft.
+A few formatting errors exist in the document, including changes in font and text size and sometimes losing the header and footer, apologies.
+These formatting errors will be corrected in the final updated Zoning Ordinance after the amendments are adopted.

-In a few cases, such as the Definitions section, this has not yet been properly formatted to fit into the Zoning Ordinance, so it is a separate attached table.
-The Draft Amended Zoning Map is attached showing the proposed rezonings marked in red, one version with the current zoning as the base color and a second version with the proposed zoning as the base color.
+The Draft Amended Zoning Map is attached showing the proposed rezonings outlined in red, one version with the current zoning as the base color and a second version with the proposed zoning as the base color.